lkh23333/CCG-HPSG-Parser/README.md

 `--pretokenized_sents_dir`: used for `predict_batch`, default to `'../data/pretokenized_sents.json'`
 `--batch_predicted_dir`: used for `predict_batch`, default to `'./batch_predicted_supertags.json'`

- - An example scripts to use the supertagger with the checkpoint file `./checkpoints/lstm_bert-base-uncased_drop0.5_epoch_14.pt` in the mode `sanity_check`
+ - An example script to use the supertagger with the checkpoint file `./checkpoints/lstm_bert-base-uncased_drop0.5_epoch_14.pt` in the mode `sanity_check`
 ```
 EXP_NAME="lstm"